aomi/shopify-fall-backend-2022/README.md

 If some seed data is desired, `npx prisma db seed` can be excuted and some _cool_ shirts and jeans will be added to the database.

+## Testing

+To execute the tests, run `npm test` and this will start executing the tests.

 # Future Work

 For future work, I would implement the following features and fixes: